ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 I think in a Digital Business, there is no Chief Digital Officer, at least not as standard alone.
 If the CDO runs and organization that does something important, it means that important thing (normally providing some technology solution) is not part of the business, which breaks our definition.

 So a Digital Transformation is really about **cultural change**.
 It's about the way to think about technology as part of the business.
+(Don comment: Culture is about much more than digital or how business integrates software, it includes values, norms, ideals, etc. most of which are independent of how we get there.
+I'd like to narrow the scope here to: "So a Digital Transformation is really about changing the way we think about technology as part of the business." and leave the reader to determine the cultural impact)

 ## So how do you get there?

-This is the hard part, changing cultures involves many things
+This is the hard part, changing ~~cultures~~a mindset involves many things

 - Software Engineering becomes a business concern, its not shadow IT, its business oriented software
-  - Software engineers need to think about business challenges and solutions, not technologies first.
+  - Software engineers need to think about business challenges and solutions, not technologies first
-- Businesses have to develop their own products, even when they use COTS, its their product
+- Businesses have to develop their own digital systems as _products_, even when they use COTS, its their product

-- Get software engineering to be truly DevOps and Agil enabled.
+- Get software engineering to be truly DevOps and Agile enabled
-  - Dont metric on LOC, User Stories complete etc
+  - Don't metric on LOC, User Stories complete, etc.
-  - Metric on sales, reviews, sign-ups etc, whatever the business is trying to do.
+  - Metric on sales, reviews, sign-ups etc, whatever the business is trying to do
-  - Create an open by default culture.
+  - Be open by default
-    - People in businesses talk.
-They collaborate, and they share.
+    - People in businesses talk, the work is collaborative, and they readaily share information
-    - People in these business should too, and coz its one team the business and software engineers should be doing that too.
+    - By including software engineers in the business, they benefit and can contribute in the same way as other stakeholders
+    - The support the business, systems in these businesses must also talk, collaborate, and share information

 ## Software Patterns that support it